senhub-io/mcp-server-prtg/docs/INSTALLATION.md

 ## Install mcp-remote (Client)

-For use with MCP Client, install mcp-remote:
+For use with MCP Clients (like Claude Desktop), install mcp-remote:

 ```bash
 # Via npm